 The support offered by teaching staff when studying LPC at UCLan is brilliant.

 Our students are valued highly by employers due to their aptitude and skills profile.
 They have an impressive track record of gaining graduate level jobs or professional training contracts.

 Some of our eminent alumni include judges, Queen’s Counsel, barristers and solicitors across the UK, Europe and around the world, CEOs, business leaders and industrialists, entrepreneurs and business owners, senior public servants such as civil servants, politicians, senior police and local government officers, senior academics and researchers at all levels, authors of many academic works, leading voluntary sector workers, board representatives and trustees.

 It is an understatement to say that I have been impressed with the wide range of opportunities UCLan has to offer, from its free law clinic service which gives LPC students the chance to give real legal advice, to the opportunities to compete in external competitions in mediation and negotiation.

-Students have the opportunity to participate in the Law School Pro Bono Law Clinic and so to provide advice to ‘real’ clients.
+Students have the opportunity to participate in the The School of Law and Social Science Pro Bono Law Clinic and so to provide advice to ‘real’ clients.
 There is an established programme of visiting speakers with guests covering a huge range of relevant employment opportunities.
-The Law School hosts a ‘Law Fair’ inviting a range of legal employers and giving students an opportunity to discuss work experience, the application processes and training contracts.
+The School hosts a ‘Law Fair’ inviting a range of legal employers and giving students an opportunity to discuss work experience, the application processes and training contracts.